Description

 This is “Robin Pair”.
 It’s an original acrylic painting on an 8 X 10 canvas board, and is designed to fit any standard 8 X 10 frame.
 If you have a “Gallery Wall” in your home, this would be a great addition to it.

-This is “Ruby Throats”.
-It’s an original acrylic painting on an 8 X 10 canvas panel, and is designed to fit any standard 8 X 10 frame.
-If you have a “Gallery Wall” in your home, this would be a great addition to it
+This is “Mourning Doves”.
+It’s an original acrylic painting on an 8 X 10 gallery-wrapped canvas and can be hung without a frame.
+It isdesigned to fit any standard 8 X 10 frame.
+If you have a “Gallery Wall” in your home, this would be a great addition to it.

 “One Damn Thing After Another”